Nimblr/docs/ehr-integrations.md

 ### #listAvailableSlots
 Lists all available calendar slots in chronological order.
 To retrieve available slots, the method must be queried by calendar `externalId` within a specified time period.
-They can additionally be obtained/filtered by adding the `externalId` of the organizer/event type/location in the query.
+They can additionally be obtained or filtered by adding the `externalId` of the organizer/event type/location in the query.

 Returns @[Slot](#Slot)